keboola/developers-docs/extend/generic-writer/configuration/configuration.md

 ## Request Content

-[REQUIRED] Defines how to process the input and how the sent content should look like.
+Defines how to process the input and how the sent content should look like.

 ### Content Type

-[REQUIRED]  Defines how the input table is translated to a request:
+ Defines how the input table is translated to a request:

 - `JSON` - input table is converted into a JSON (see `json_mapping`) sent as `application/json` type.
   See [example 001](https://bitbucket.org/kds_consulting_team/kds-team.wr-generic/src/master/docs/examples/001-simple-json/)